Be aware of international data roaming when traveling. What you don’t know can really hurt financially

 Netflix, weather apps, Spotify, and many other apps can all safely have their access to international data roaming turned off until you get back home.
 If a traveler really needs to get the latest forecast or listen to their favorite song while on the move, they can briefly re-enable access — but at least they’ll know it’s happening!

 5. Stop apps refreshing in the background

-Again on iOS, it’s worth turning off Background App Refresh.
+Again on iOS, turn off Background App Refresh.
 Found under Settings–General, this setting prevents apps from sending and receiving data in the background using international data roaming.

 If it’s going to save you money, does it really matter if Twitter is a few hours out of date when you first open it?
 Almost certainly not.